 Lymphoedema

-Lymphoedema arises when lymphatic nodes or vessels have either not correctly formed (primary lymphoedema) or have been damaged (secondary lymphoedema).
+Lymphoedema can emerge when lymphatic nodes or vessels have either not correctly formed (primary lymphoedema) or have been damaged (secondary lymphoedema).
 Secondary lymphoedema can occur after cancer surgery, radiation treatment or with certain medical conditions.

 Lymphoedema usually affects the limbs (arms and legs) although it may also involve the trunk, breast, head and neck or genital area.